 - You know how to write a simple program... from CS courses

-- You know how to build simple combinatorial and sequential logic circuits... from EE courses (especially EE280)
+- You know how to build simple combinatorial and sequential logic circuits... from EE courses (especially CPE282)

 - This course fills the gap between the two:

+- So you can better specify & use that stuff

 - So you can create the stuff in between

-- So you can better specify & use that stuff